myselfmankar/digital-asset-mangement/README.md

 **PhotoStack** is a modern, self-hosted photo gallery and management application built with Python and FastAPI.
 It provides a clean, intuitive, and performant solution for organizing, viewing, and exploring your personal photo collection.

 This project is a university-level assignment inspired by the excellent open-source applications [PhotoPrism](https://www.photoprism.app/) and [PhotoView](https://photoview.github.io/).
+This project serves as a Python-based version, implementing some of their core features.
 Please see the `CITATIONS.md` file for more details on these inspirations.

 ---